 In cooperation with Pharrell Williams creative collective i at the OTHER has the design studio Pentatonic, which produces products in the sense of the circular economy, made a statement against one-way plastic: The Pebble.
 It is a portable cutlery set made from recycled CDs.
 Consisting of a knife, a fork, a spoon, a straw and chopsticks, plastic cutlery On-The-Go - for the morning juice or during a quick power lunch in the park - can be avoided.

-The soft box in which the plastic is stowed can be easily transported in a bag and attached to a bag hanger or zipper with a clip tag.
-Since it is always ready for use, it scores not only with the absence of plastic but also with the high level of hygiene, which is particularly relevant to society due to the COVID-19 pandemic.
-The bottom line: good for health & zero waste - a really clever kitchen helper.
+The soft box in which the plastic is stowed can be easily transported in a bag and attached to bag hangers or zippers with a clip hanger.
+Since it is always ready for use, it scores not only because it does not use plastic, but also because of the high level of hygiene, which is of great social relevance, especially due to the COVID-19 pandemic.
+The bottom line: Good for your health & zero waste - a really clever kitchen helper.

 Source & Copyright by OTHERWARE